igabice/campaign-management/README.md

-# Campaign Management Web Application
+#  Web Application

 This project is a full-stack web application designed for managing advertising campaigns and their associated payouts.
 It consists of a React.js frontend and an Express.js backend.

 ## Project Overview

-The "Campaign Management" application provides an interface for users to create new campaigns, define their payout structures (country and amount) and track their operational status (running/paused).
+The "" application provides an interface for users to create new campaigns, define their payout structures (country and amount) and track their operational status (running/paused).

 **Key functionalities include:**
 * **Campaign Lifecycle Management:** Create, view, update, and delete campaign records.